 - Object types and their methods are stored with the data in the database, so they are available for any application to use.
 Developers can benefit from work that is already done and do not need to re-create similar structures in every application. - You can fetch and manipulate a set of related objects as a single unit.
-A single request to fetch an object from the server can retrieve other objects that are connected to it by object references.
-For example, you select a customer object and get the customer's name, phone, and the multiple parts of his address in a single round-trip between the client and the server.
+A single request to fetch an object from the server can retrieve other objects that are connected to it.
+For example, when you select a customer object and get the customer's name, phone, and the multiple parts of his address in a single round-trip between the client and the server.
+When you reference a column of a SQL object type, you retrieve the whole object.